Distant Object Localisation from Noisy Image Segmentation Sequences: Introduction

 \section{Introduction}

-This work addresses the problem of locating distant objects from a series of camera-based detections from known locations and orientations.
-At a glance, the problem of locating target objects based on multiperspective imagery seems fairly well-addressed.
-The earlier proposed methods typically operate as optimisation problems where the object locations of individual keypoints are determined using a set of images and known camera poses.
-Alternatively, full scene 3D reconstruction or dense depth estimation methods have been used for similar problems.
+This work explores solutions for locating very distant objects from a series of camera-based detections from known locations and orientations.
+At a glance, the problem of locating target objects based on multiperspective imagery seems well-addressed.
+However, the task poses unique problems when applied to objects that might be located multiple kilometres away.
+Typical solutions to such tasks include specific sensor configurations relying on stereo cameras or time-of-flight sensors, such as lidar.
+Unfortunately, at such scales, stereo cameras would require huge baselines, and time-of-flight sensors would become unreliable due to their 3D spatial resolution worsening cubically by distance.
+Alternatively, full camera-based 3D reconstruction methods have been applied to such problems, but creating a 3D model of such a vast region becomes computationally inefficient when the goal is to determine the position of a single target or those of only a few target objects.

-However, the task at hand, presented in this work, is specific to far-away objects which have been detected with separate image segmentation models, such as neural networks which inherently produce noisy segments.
-Other sources of noise occur from possible target object dynamics and the camera-pose estimation methods.
-In addition, due to the nature of the target detection models, direct correspondence between features from consecutive frames does not hold.

 The motivation for this work originates from drone-based wildfire detection, in which the position of the drone-carried camera is estimated using GNSS measurements and known dynamics of the drone camera setup.
-Our previous work showed that wildfire smoke can be detected from almost ten kilometres away using only drone-carried resources~\cite{Pesonen_2025_WACV}.
-Pairing the segmentation model with a lightweight target localisation method enables fully on-board wildfire detection and localisation.
-This enables the wildfire detection system to be used in areas of poor telecommunication where cloud-based computing can not be relied on.
-The sketch in Figure~\ref{fig:teaser} illustrates a use case of a UAV scanning for wildfires (sketch by DALL-E 3) with masked RGB images (real data).
+Our earlier work~\cite{Pesonen_2025_WACV} showed that wildfire smoke can be detected from almost ten kilometres away using only drone-carried resources.
+Pairing the segmentation model with a lightweight target localisation method would enable fully on-board wildfire detection and localisation.
+This means that the wildfire detection system could be deployed in areas of poor telecommunication where cloud-based computing can not be relied on.
+The sketch in Figure~\ref{fig:teaser} illustrates a use case of a UAV scanning for wildfires with masked RGB images.

-To combat the noise induced by the camera and image observation systems, we focus on Bayesian filters.
-They enable reliable modelling of various noise sources, and with particle filters in particular, more complex observation and target dynamics can be modelled.
-The use of particle filters in camera-based 3D localisation literature has been limited.
-Specifically, for locating distant objects from a moving camera, there appears to be a lack of extensive research.

-This work extends the literature on filter-based target object localisation from a moving camera by addressing the problem of distant objects detected by separate models.
-We propose using particle filters to iteratively improve the localisation and uncertainty estimation of the target object's 3D position.
-Using both simulations and a drone-captured image sequence with GNSS-estimated camera positions, we show that the method can locate multiple target objects from moving camera segmentation sequences despite the various sources of noise.